Interested in making a stock gift?

-You can give any publicly traded stock through Overflow.
+You can give any publicly traded stock.
 By donating assets that have appreciated in value for more than one year, you are more likely to get the highest tax benefits.

 Can I give through my 401K or IRA?

-Overflow can process all whole shares of publicly traded stock, including 401Ksand IRAs.
+You can donate whole shares of publicly traded stock, including 401Ks and IRAs.
 However, because donors often incur penalties for withdrawing these assets before a certain date, we highly recommend consulting your tax professional before donating these types of assets.
 Donating 401Ks or IRA could result in major tax penalties or even fewer tax benefits than donating cash.

 Can I give company stock outside of the trading window?

 If you received company-distributed stock as an employee and the trading window is not open, your brokerage will likely reject the transfer request.
 We suggest you ask your company for the trading windows and give during those time periods, which typically are open quarterly for 3 to 4 weeks at a time.

 How do I claim my charitable tax deduction?

 File Form 8283 for the 1040 tax return.
 To calculate how much to deduct from your taxes, the general rule of thumb is to deduct the

 fair market value which is the average of the high/low price of the stock on the day it was received by the nonprofit.
 This is for assets you’ve held for more than a year.
 The date the stock was received by the nonprofit can be found in the acknowledgment letter you receive from the nonprofit.
 Include this letter in your tax return.